CajucomW/itssamjo/README.md

 ### Progress...

+07162020
+- Main function of creating and reading in blogs complete
+- Basic-level authentication complete
+- Initiated styling concepts.
+Will complete w/ user

 07132020
 - Edited code to allow blog posts to Read w/o authorization
 - Fixed Deleted buttons to only show when logged in